 |Hispanic or Latino||4|

-Airline Flight Attendant appeals to people across the globe.
+Americans aren’t the only ones with an interest in Airline Flight Attendant.
 About 38.1% of those with this major are international students.

 How Much Do Airline Flight Attendant Majors Make?